flencrypto/Lance/README.md

 ## 📚 Usage

 ### Inference

-Lance provides a unified command-line interface for all generation / editing / understanding tasks:
+We provide a unified command-line interface for all generation / editing / understanding tasks:

+#### Option 1: Configure and Run the Unified Script

 ```bash
 bash inference_lance.sh